-The property forms part of a mixed residential and commercial area within Ayr.
+The property forms part of an established residential area in the village of High Valleyfield.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.